martingkc/card_app/readme.md

+# Contact Sharing App

-Simple Contact sharing app made using Flutter (GETX) and Flask.
+A simple contact-sharing app built using **Flutter (GETX)** and **Flask**.
-Made it almost a year ago on a free weekend.
-Not my best.
+Created almost a year ago during a free weekend not my best work.

-Users can search for other users, follow them and message them.
-Each user can set their profile pictures and customize their cards to their liking.
-The messaging is done through rest polling so not optimal at all.
+## Features

+- 🔍 Search for other users and visualize their contact cards
+- ➕ Follow users and send messages
+- 🖼️ Set profile pictures and customize contact cards
+- 💬 Messaging via REST polling (not optimal)
+- 🌐 Public user pages rendered on the backend using Jinja templates

+## Notes

+- Messaging is based on periodic polling — real-time updates are **not** supported.
+- The project was more of a weekend experiment than a production-ready app.

+---